TristanJRogers/SQL/README.md

-# This is a complex query with more than 20 SQL elements in it.
+# Complex Query

+This is a complex sql query I made that uses over 20 different sql operators, statements, etc. Within the query there are comments explaining what each item does.

+You can find it here: